The Annual Survey of Industries (ASI) is the principal source of industrial statistics in India.

-(ii) Estimation of the contribution of manufacturing industries as a whole and of each type of industry to the “National Income”.
+(ii) Estimation of the contribution of manufacturing industries as a whole and of each type of industry to the “State Income”.

-(iii) The survey has so far been conducted annually under the statutory provisions of the collection of Statistics (COS) Act, 1953 and the rules framed there-under in1959.
+(iii) The survey is being conducted annually under the statutory provisions of the collection of Statistics (COS) Act, 1953 and the rules framed there-under in1959.

-(iv) From ASI 2010-11 onwards, the survey is being conducted annually under the statutory provision of The collection of Statistics (COS) Act, 2008 and the rules framed there under in 2011 except in the State of Jammu & Kashmir.
+(iv) From ASI 2010-11 onwards, the survey is being conducted annually under the statutory provision of The collection of Statistics (COS) Act, 2008 and the rules framed there under in 2011.

 b) The survey also covers bidi and cigar manufacturing establishments registered under the Bidi and Cigar Workers (Conditions of Employment) Act 1966.